tlk00/BitMagic/README.md

 - compressed binary relational and adjacency matrixes and operations on matrixes for Entity-Relationship acceleration, graph operations, social analyticsm materialized RDBMS joins, etc

-- succinct data structures and containers based on bit-transposed data representation and rank-select compression

-- memory efficient dictionaries of strings as an alternative to suffix trees

 ### How to start with BitMagic?
 ---